ncatlab/nlab-content/pages/1/2/7/4/24721/content.md

 From one direction, the individual dependent types $T(A)$ could be defined as the [[fiber type]] of $\mathrm{typeOf}$ at $A$
 $$T(A) \coloneqq \mathrm{fiber}_{T', U}(\mathrm{typeOf},A) \equiv \sum_{t:T'} \mathrm{typeOf}(t) =_U A$$

-From the other direction, the entire type of elements $T'$ is just the [[dependent sum type]] of all the type reflections of small types
+From the other direction, the entire type of elements $T'$ is just the [[dependent sum type]] of the universal type family
 $$T' \coloneqq \sum_{A:U} T(A)$$

 We shall be using the first definition throughout this article, but everything could be translated into the second definition of a Tarski universe.